jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### - Podcast Questions

-Fedora Project

-Please answer these questions from the [podcast http://twit.tv/floss/71](http://twit.tv/floss/71 "Fedora Project")
+Please answer these questions from the Fedora Project podcast on [FLOSS - http://twit.tv/floss/71](http://twit.tv/floss/71 "Fedora Project")

   * ~9:11 What is the Fedora Project?
   * ~11:35 How does Redhat make money on Fedora if it is free?